 Lip balm is one of those items you don’t think about until your lips suddenly feel dry, tight, or uncomfortable – usually at the most inconvenient time.

 Airplanes, air conditioning, wind, changes in humidity… travel is brutal on the lips.
 And yet lip balm is constantly forgotten because it’s small, easy to misplace, and doesn’t feel essential while packing.
+Whether you are packing for a beach vacation or a winter city break, the change in climate is the first thing your skin notices.
+Forgetting your travel-sized sunscreen or a reliable moisturizer is a mistake you’ll feel by day two.

 You might remember it for winter trips.
 You might remember it for the summer heat.
 But for “normal” travel?
 That’s when it disappears from your checklist.